 Continue like in Round 3, but crochet 3dc and ch1 in each ch-sp in between corner spaces.
 This will grow your granny square motif to the desired size.

-Don’t forget, if you’re ready for the real work, my Rainbow Granny Square Blanket is perfect for if you want to practice your basic crochet granny squares with a free pattern!
+Remember: if you’re ready for the real work, my Rainbow Granny Square Blanket is perfect for practising your Granny squares!

 Granny Square Inspiration